SuperOfficeDocs/superoffice-docs/docs/en/api/custom-objects/howto/custom-objects-ReadRow.md

 ## Reference

-The API Reference for ReadRow can be found [here][1]
+See the [ReadRow][1] API Reference for more details.

 ### [RESTful AGENT](#tab/DatabaseTableAgent)

-With the DatabaseTable Agent you pass in the TableName and Id of the row
+Using the DatabaseTable Agent, specify the TableName and Id as body parameters to return the row.

 ```http!
 POST https://{{env}}.superoffice.com/{{tenant}}/api/v1/Agents/DatabaseTable/ReadRow HTTP/1.1